salt-lick/iota-nelson-node/README.md

 It is expected that you have already installed docker, docker-compose and know how to start and use it.

+### Usage

+Clone the repository
+Edit iota.ini and add at least one trusted node
+Run it with:
+docker-compose up -d

 ## More information

 Please refer to the [iri project](https://github.com/iotaledger/iri) or [nelson project](https://github.com/SemkoDev/nelson.cli) for more information about the configuration files.